-At the end of the reference period, the Sub-Fund allocated 86.20% of its assets to companies that exhibited positive environmental and/or social characteristics and 71.70% of assets to sustainable investments.
+At the end of the reference period, the Sub-Fund allocated 96.51% of its assets to companies that exhibited positive environmental and/or social characteristics and 67.45% of assets to sustainable investments.
 The Sub-Fund did not commit to investing any proportion of assets specifically in securities exhibiting positive environmental characteristics or specifically in positive social characteristics nor is there any commitment to any specific individual or combination of environmental or social objectives.

-Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments/funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets set out in the table below.
+Ancillary liquid assets, Deposits with Credit Institutions, money market instruments/funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets set out in the table below.
 These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.

-Nb: EU Taxonomy alignment for those instruments considered to be sustainable investments by JP Morgan will be populated in the graph below once available and if applicable.
-The complete EU Taxonomy alignment of the fund is reflected below (in response to the question: To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?)
+Nb: EU Taxonomy alignment for those instruments considered to be sustainable investments by JP Morgan may differ from the complete EU Taxonomy alignment of the Sub-Fund as reflected below (in response to the question: To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?).

-Asset allocation
+Asset allocation describes the share of investments in specific assets.

-describes the share of investments in specific assets.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.